cilegordev/dotfiles/README.md

 <img src="https://repology.org/badge/vertical-allrepos/hyprland.svg" alt="Packaging status" align="right">

+- No longer maintained because Debian is not seriously committed to working on Hyprland in their repositories.
 - Installed on : Tuesday, 14 November 2023, 03:00
-- **Hyprland package currently is not available in any Debian distro repository.**
 - Install Hyprland based Debian distro using script by JaKooLit : [Debian-Hyprland](https://github.com/JaKooLit/Debian-Hyprland) include dotfiles.
 - Forked from [JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) and i'm remake it almost 90%
 - **I can't promise if these dotfiles work on other device. and I configured it for 1366x768 not for below or above it and maybe need a little change in some aspects.**
-- And i'll back when a [kali-desktop-hyprland](https://www.kali.org/docs/general-use/metapackages/) [Tracker](https://pkg.kali.org/search?package_name=hyprland) [Index](https://http.kali.org/kali/pool/main/h/hyprland/)
-- Hyprland Debian package currently maintenance see it on [GitLab](https://salsa.debian.org/NyxTrail/hyprland)

  <p align="center">
    <img src="src/cat-on-line.png">